SORTEE-Github-Hackathon/manuscript/README.md

 <!-- usage note: edit this section. -->

+(Add a few sentences descirbing the overall goal of the study).

 This repository tests the implementation of manubot for our collaborative writing.

 Actual manuscript instances will clone this repository (see [`SETUP.md`](SETUP.md)) and replace this paragraph with a description of their manuscript.

+## Contributing

+A free, personal [Github Account]() is necessary to contribute to this project.

+To contribute in writing, you must follow the guidelines described [here]().

+## Authorship Guidelines

+Authorship contributions are categorized following the guidelines from the [CRediT Taxonomy](https://casrai.org/credit/) and the [International Committee of Medical Journal Editors](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).

+All authors must fill their [author information]() through a pull request on the [content/metadata.yaml]() file.

 ## Manubot